 Through the above, we ensure that we satisfy established requirements with interested parties.

 Inspire has developed a quality manual & processes that will be assessed on an annual basis to ensure that these are still the most relevant for the organisation.
+In 2020, The Inspire Foundation was awarded the HR Quality Mark by FHRD.

 Ultimate responsibility for the implementation of this policy rests with the Senior Team.
 They are responsible for ensuring that the policy is reviewed, ensuring that the organisation is in a position to deliver quality services as outlined above.